Amphitheater, ski hill proposed for Black Eagle area

 Those plans are in conjunction with Superfund cleanup work by the U.S. Environmental Protection Agency and that remediation work is likely years out before any development efforts could occur.

 The country’s consultant on the project to create development plans, WET, presented draft final plans to the public in 2018.
-The full report on the designs and management options is available here.

 Since then, two related projects have been proposed and during a March 8 special meeting, were presented to the public.